High-Performance DBMSs with io_uring: When and How to use it: Background on

-\paragraph{Asynchronous architecture.} At a high level, \iouring{} serves as a unified asynchronous layer atop existing kernel I/O subsystems, such as the block layer for storage devices and the TCP/IP stack for networking.
-It is implemented in the Linux kernel (\Cref{fig:basic_uring}, right) and typically accessed through the \texttt{liburing} user-space library~\cite{liburing}.
-In contrast to \texttt{epoll}'s readiness-based polling approach, \iouring{} employs a \emph{completion-based} model, notifying applications after operations complete rather than when they become possible.
-It implements this model using two memory-mapped ring buffers with configurable capacity: the \emph{Submission Queue (SQ)} and the \emph{Completion Queue (CQ)}.
+\paragraph{Asynchronous architecture.} At a high level, \iouring{} is as a unified asynchronous layer over existing kernel I/O subsystems, such as the block layer for storage devices and the TCP/IP stack for networking.
+It is implemented in the kernel (\Cref{fig:basic_uring}, right) and accessed through the \texttt{liburing} user-space library~\cite{liburing}.
+Unlike \texttt{epoll}'s readiness-based polling approach, \iouring{} employs a \emph{completion-based} model, notifying applications after operations complete rather than when they become possible.
+It implements this model using two memory-mapped ring buffers: the \emph{Submission Queue (SQ)} and the \emph{Completion Queue (CQ)}.
 These queues are shared between user space and the kernel, avoiding additional data copies when submitting and completing requests.
 Applications enqueue I/O requests in the SQ, and their corresponding completions later appear in the CQ.
 Because completions may arrive out of order, each request carries a user-defined identifier to match submissions and completions. \iouring{} further supports \emph{request linking} to enforce operation ordering for multiple elements in the SQ.

 \paragraph{Batch processing.} While \texttt{epoll} can report multiple readiness events, each I/O operation, such as \texttt{read()}, still requires its own syscall.
 In contrast, \iouring{} enables applications to enqueue multiple I/O requests in the SQ before triggering their submission with a single \texttt{io\_uring\_enter} syscall.
 Similarly, multiple completions can be retrieved from the CQ in one step.
 This batching capability amortizes syscall overhead and reduces context switches, allowing the kernel to process operations in bulk.
 Even modest batch sizes (e.g., 16 operations) reduce the CPU cycles per operation by roughly 5--6$\times$ compared to single-operation submission as shown below: